Kunal6054/Kunal6054/README.md

 💬 Ask me about: MERN Stack, React, and Full Stack Development.

-📫 How to reach me: Enter your email here
+📫 How to reach me: https://www.linkedin.com/in/kunal-nirmalkar/

 ⚡ Fun fact: I love story-driven games like RDR2 and solving advanced math problems.